 - Fundamental to the implementation of a recursive computation is a stack that - keeps track of the state of the computation - allows for subcomputations (to any depth). - In a language that supports recursive functions and procedures, the stack isn't explicitly visible.
-But internally, it is the central datastructure. - Thus, a recursive-descent parser is a kind of Pushdown Automaton (PDA); i.e., an NFA with an additional stack.
+But internally, it is the central datastructure. - Thus, a recursive-descent parser is a kind of PDA.

-We also need a way to handle choice, as in

-$$S \to AB \mid CD$$
+We also need a way to handle choice, as in $S \to AB \mid CD$

-We also need a way to handle choice, as in

-$$S \to AB \mid CD$$
+We also need a way to handle choice, as in $S \to AB \mid CD$